shomiyazaki/Replication_Agadjanian_Horiuchi_2020/README.md

 # Title
-Replication package of "Gov52 Replication Project: "Has Trump Damaged U.S. Imaged Abroad?
-Decomposing the Effects of Policy Messages on Foreign Public Opinion (Agadjanian and Horiuchi 2020)
+Replication package of "Gov52 Replication Project: "Has Trump Damaged U.S. Imaged Abroad?(Agadjanian and Horiuchi 2020) with the Extended Analysis Using `polr` Ordered Multinomial Logistic Regression Model.

 # Author
 ## Name